Jacob-Brown-950/30-Day-SOC-Challenge/Week 1.md

 ---

-That’s a wrap for Week 1!
-Next up in **Week 2**, we’ll dive into using Sysmon to monitor and log system activity on Windows.
-If you found Week 1 useful, get ready for even more fun and challenges next week!
+This is all for Week 1! in **Week 2**, we’ll dive into using Sysmon to monitor and log system activity on Windows.